Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

 ## Get tokens

-Once the application obtains authorization code, application has to exchange the authorization code to get below tokens:
+Once the application gets the authorization code, the application has to exchange the authorization code to get the below tokens:
 - access_token
 - refresh_token (only if refresh_token grant type is enabled)
 - id_token (only if `openid` scope is used)

-Application has to provide it's credentials and get tokens.
+Application has to provide its credentials and get tokens.

 **Token endpoint:**